Peter Eates, IT Infrastructure Specialist

 As a client what most impresses me about ARM is their appreciation that I do not have the time to plough through masses of CVs.
 They take the time to carefully understand my specific requirements and then they do the hard work, presenting me with a shortlist of no more than four candidates that I can be assured will match my needs.

-Stuart Hill (Account Manager for Corporate Services IT at ARM) understands that building a team isn’t just about finding people with the right skillsets and qualifications, but also the right personalities who will fit that particular organisation’s culture and working environment.
+Stuart Hill (Account Manager for IT Contract at ARM) understands that building a team isn’t just about finding people with the right skillsets and qualifications, but also the right personalities who will fit that particular organisation’s culture and working environment.

 What has been your overall experience of ARM?